-A Humanitarian Use Device (HUD) is a "medical device intended to benefit patients in the treatment or diagnosis of a disease or condition that affects or is manifested in fewer than 4,000 individuals in the United States per year."
+A Humanitarian Use Device (HUD) is a "medical device intended to benefit patients in the treatment or diagnosis of a disease or condition that affects or is manifested in not more than 8,000 individuals in the United States per year."
 A Humanitarian Device Exemption (HDE) is an application that is similar to a premarket approval (PMA) application, but is exempt from the effectiveness requirements of the Food, Drug, and Cosmetic Act (FD&C Act).
 FDA approval of an HDE authorizes an applicant to market a HUD subject to certain profit and use restrictions.
 HUDs cannot be sold for profit, except in certain circumstances.

 Under section 520(m)(6)(A)(i) of the FD&C Act, as amended by FDASIA, a HUD is only eligible to be sold for profit after receiving HDE approval if the device meets the following criteria: